Fishing in Richmond Hill

 which is part of the Canada Shipping Act (2001)

-All shorelines in Ontario, including Lake Wilcox, have a universal shoreline speed limit of 10 km/hr within 30 m
+All shorelines in Ontario, including Lake Wilcox, have a universal shoreline speed limit of 10 km/hr within 30 m of shore.

 There are three additional regulations that apply specifically to Lake Wilcox:

 - a speed limit of 9 km/hr on the southern part of the lake (generally at the latitude of Bethesda Side Road);

 - a prohibition of sporting events in the same area; and

 - a no boating zone 75 m from shore beginning where the river from Lake St. George enters Lake Wilcox (east of the Canoe Club) to Bethesda Side Road.

 Everyone using the lake is responsible for using their watercraft in a safe manner.

 To be a Safe Boater please ensure that you:

 To download more information on Boating Safety by Transport Canada follow the link below.